kenchikuliu/kenchikuliu.github.io/_pages/about.md

 -Merit Student(School-level)

--Silver Award in China "Internet +" Innovation and Entrepreneurship Competition
+-Golden Award in China "Internet +" Innovation and Entrepreneurship Competition(School-Level)

 -Personal Honorary Title of "2025 Youth Maker Laboratory" of Harbin Institute of Technology(1/30)